Apache County Demographics

 A map of Apache County's Population by Race

-Apache County is the 10th most populous county of the 15 counties in Arizona.
+Apache County is ranked the 10th most populous county in Arizona, out of 15 counties.
+Apache County was ranked the 10th most populous county in the 2020 Census.

 Apache County's White Population